jcordes73/openshift-cartridge-jboss-activemq/README.md

 ## Description

-An OpenShift cartridge for provisioning ActiveMQ on the JBoss EAP 6 cartridge.
+An OpenShift cartridge for provisioning ActiveMQ RAR on the JBoss EAP 6 cartridge.

 ## Adding ActiveMQ RAR